-UK HealthCare has updated their policy for shadowing students who are not enrolled in UK college of Nursing or College of Health Sciences.
+UK HealthCare has updated its policy for shadowing students who are not enrolled in UK College of Nursing or College of Health Sciences.
 Please contact UK's OLE Office for information on setting up observations at UK HealthCare.

 Non-Academic Attributes Considered

 The UKPA program employs a holistic admissions process in which personal or non-academic attributes are considered in addition to academic attributes.
 Examples include, however, are not limited to, volunteer work, leadership, research, teaching, and diverse experiences.